 Nearly two decades later I’ve established myself as Australia’s first leader in the field of Anthrozoology.
 I’m friends with anthrozoologists from around the world and supervise a great bunch of students who are working in this general area.
 I’ve developed courses about animal welfare and animals in society issues for a number of universities and speak regularly at international conferences.
 And I still breed dogs and go home every night to Mr Wonderful and a very big team of canine companions, who totally take the place of all those kids I thought I would have but never could fit into my schedule.

 In early 2011 I took up a position as Director of Regional Operations for the School of Psychological Science at La Trobe University.
 In 2018 I became Head of the Department of Psychology and Counselling.
 In the intervening years I re-established my human-animal interaction research group and set up a dog-human interaction laboratory at the Bendigo campus of La Trobe.
 I recruited a bunch of fantastic students and developed collaborations with many colleagues in Australia and internationally.
-I spent some time as President of the International Society for Anthrozoology (ISAZ) and, in 2018, will co-host the annual ISAZ conference, to be held in Australia for the first time ever.
+I spent some time as President of the International Society for Anthrozoology (ISAZ) and, in 2018, co-hosted the annual ISAZ conference, which was held in Australia for the first time ever.
 I also get to live in an idyllic rural setting with heaps of animals, including my beloved dogs.
 My research students are doing fantastic projects that are making lives (both human and animal) better.
 This is very fulfilling and I feel very lucky almost every day.